 A warm welcome

-Coming to the Cancer Centre, especially for the first time, is scary and it can be difficult knowing where you need to go for your appointment in such unfamiliar surroundings.
-To help make those first moments as stress free as possible, the charity funds a permanent receptionist who is on hand to help with directions any queries you may have.
+Coming to the Cancer Centre, especially for the first time, is scary and it can be difficult getting to where you need to go for your appointment in such unfamiliar surroundings.
+To help make those first moments as stress free as possible, the charity funds a permanent receptionist who is on hand to help with directions and any queries you may have.
 Our receptionist, Mirja, will become a familiar and friendly face during your time at the hospital.

 Many patients and families are faced with long stays in the Cancer Centre and we are here to make sure that their stay, however long or short, is as comfortable as possible.
-Our recently refurbished day rooms in the Cancer Centre are a haven away from busy wards and hospital beds where you can relax in a soft chair, watch some television, enjoy a cup of tea or simply chat to family and friends in a more homely environment.
+Our refurbished day rooms in the Cancer Centre are a haven away from busy wards and hospital beds where you can relax in a soft chair, watch some television, enjoy a cup of tea or simply chat to family and friends in a more homely environment.